ThisIsRuvos/sea-client-nodejs/README.md

 ### Link to BASHREADME

 This README will give instructions upon how to use the various bash scripts regarding the STEVE External API.
-These scripts are meant to eliminate the need switch back and forth between the Swagger UI and command line:
+These scripts are meant to eliminate the need to switch back and forth between the Swagger UI and command line:

 [BASHREADME.md](./BASHREADME.md)